kendricng/kendric-blog/README.md

 We'll be using fontawesome icons.
 Want to add more?
 [Learn how to use here](https://fontawesome.com/how-to-use)

 > look into the *Markdown sample* article in the blog page.
 It has some good insights on how to write articles

+### Steps to build your own website

+## 0. Pre-requisites

+# Required
+Domain name - Namecheap
+Github
+Jekyll
+Amazon S3
+Amazon Cloudformation
+Travis and Travis-CI
+Cloudflare

+# Nice to haves
+Github Desktop
+Atom (from Github)
+Google Analytics
+Facebook Pixels
+Disqus

+## 1. Build a website locally.

+## 2. Deploy the website onto the server.
+Need the cloudformation.yml file
+Delete Gemfile.lock and bundle install and bundle update

+## 3. Test changes to the website before deploying.